VelocityXY/Skyhouse/README.md

 + Fixed a crash bug with SBE.
 + Mod should not crash with Fancy Graphics anymore.
++ Fixed a few typos.

-- removed BinSniper for a bit.
+- Removed Bin Sniper for a bit.
 Currently being revamped as it was quite buggy.